diwakarindoria/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Keep left			| Keep left      							|

 The model was able to correctly guess 5 of the 7 traffic signs, which gives an accuracy of 71%.
 These two images are `Speed limit (70km/h)` and `Pedestrians`.
-As I am assuming that model is not enough trained for detecting these signs and need more examples to learn.
+To discriminate these 2 classes there should be more examples needed to train the model learn.

 Its code is available in section `Predict the Sign Type for Each Image`.
 [![Prediction Performance](prediction_performance.jpg)](prediction_performance.jpg)